paradime-io/social-media-data-modeling-challenge/README.md

 - **Valence** - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track
 - **Tempo** - The overall estimated tempo of a track in beats per minute (BPM)
-- **Energy** - Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+- **Energy** - A measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 For example, death metal has high energy, while a Bach prelude scores low on the scale
 - **Key** - The key the track is in.
 Integers map to pitches using standard Pitch Class notation.
 - **Acousticness** - A confidence measure from 0.0 to 1.0 of whether the track is acoustic
 - **Loudness** - The overall loudness of a track in decibels (dB).
 Values range between -60 and 0
-- **Danceability** - Danceability describes how suitable a track is for dancing.
+- **Danceability** - Describes how suitable a track is for dancing.
 A value of 0.0 is least danceable and 1.0 is most danceable
-- **Speechiness** - Speechiness detects the presence of spoken words in a track.
+- **Speechiness** - Detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value
-- **Mode** - Mode indicates the modality (major or minor) of a track.
+- **Mode** - Indicates the modality (major or minor) of a track.
 Major is represented by 1 and minor is 0

 *Note: this analysis only looks at available TikTok songs on Spotify and not original sounds*